1

 Fried Cabbage

 When I was young, my family grew our own cabbages.
-It was fun to put them to use in the kitchen, just as I did with this comforting side.
+It was fun to put the cabbage to use in the kitchen, just as I did with this comforting side.
 With potatoes, deviled eggs and cornbread, fried cabbage tastes like home. —Bernice Morris, Marshfield, Missouri

 Sauteed Garlic Mushrooms